kuberecord/kuberecord/docs/SCHEMA.md

 downstream pipelines against everything in this document and expect it to keep working for the life of `v1`.

+> One property to read before building an incremental pipeline: `ts` is **event
+> time, not ingestion time**, so rows can be inserted out of `ts` order and a
+> `WHERE ts > :watermark` cursor can skip them permanently.
+See [`ts`
+> ordering](#ts-ordering-event-time-not-ingestion-time) for the case that produces
+> such a row and the three ways to consume around it.
+Snapshot and reconstruction
+> reads are unaffected.

 ### What the freeze covers

 - The **table names** `resource_states` and `watch_scopes`.